 Enabling Great Guiding

-Your overwhelming concern is that the Guiding which is happening in your District or Region is great.
-You might spend some time at one of your meetings brainstorming what great Guiding looks like.
-Your conclusions might include for example.
+Your overwhelming concern is that the Girl Guiding which is happening in your District or Region is great.
+You might spend some time at one of your meetings brainstorming what great Girl Guiding looks like.

-- Girls having a focus on their place in the world and a confidence to make positive change
+- Girls have a focus on their place in the world and the confidence to make positive change

 - Girls and young women demonstrating leadership skills and taking on positions of responsibility

-- Parents excited about the opportunities Guiding gives to their girls and keen to support Guiding
+- Parents excited about the opportunities Girl Guiding gives to their girls and keen to support Girl Guiding

-- Girls living the Promise and Law inside and outside Guiding.
+- Girls living the Promise and Law inside and outside Girl Guiding.

-Whatever checklist you come up with, it can be used by you and your team as a quick check on ‘how are we doing?’ and you might want to integrate it into your own planning and review processes.
-It might also be something to share with the Guides and the Support Group.
+Whatever checklist you come up with, you and your team can use it as a quick check on ‘how are we doing?’ and you might want to integrate it into your own planning and review processes.
+It might also be something to share with the Girl Guides and the Support Group.

-You might also reflect on the content of this Handbook to put together your own checklist on how you are doing, and that might include considering the questions below.
+You might also reflect on the content of this Handbook to put together your checklist on how you are doing, which might include considering the questions below.

 - Am I committed to continuing to learn?